david-carteau/nostradamus/README.md

 This is very similar to the way language models work.
 The advantage is that you can ask the model to predict the following moves and get a full principal variation !

-However, with this approach it's very difficult for the model to know the position of the pieces: it has to follow every piece from the beginning of the game (e.g. after `... g1f3 ... f3d4` : there is now a knight on `d4`).
+However, with this approach, it's very difficult for the model to know the position of the pieces: it has to follow every piece from the beginning of the game (e.g. after `... g1f3 ... f3d4` : there is now a knight on `d4`).
 This leads to a lot of illegal moves when trying to predict the next best move.

 Instead of the sequence of moves, I decided to give the (textual) representation of the board (as a fenstring) as the "sentence": this drastically reduces the generation of illegal moves !